upros/acme-integrations/draft-ietf-acme-integrations.md

 # ACME Integration with BRSKI

 BRSKI {{?I-D.ietf-anima-bootstrapping-keyinfra}} is based upon EST {{?RFC7030}} and defines how to autonomically bootstrap PKI trust anchors into devices via means of signed vouchers.
 EST certificate enrollment may then optionally take place after trust has been established.
 BRKSI voucher exchange and trust establishment are based on EST extensions and the certificate enrollment part of BRSKI is fully based on EST. Similar to EST, BRSKI does not define how the EST RA communicates with the CA. Therefore, the mechanisms outlined in the previous section for using ACME as the communications protocol between the EST RA and the CA are equally applicable to BRSKI.

-Note that BRSKI mandates that the id-kp-cmcRA extended key usage bit is set in the Registrar (or EST RA) end entity certificate that the Registrar uses when signing voucher request messages sent to the MASA.
-Public ACME servers may not be willing to issue end entity certificates that have the id-kp-cmcRA extended key usage bit set.
-In these scenarios, the EST RA may be used by the pledge to get issued certificates by a public ACME server, but the EST RA itself will need an end entity certificate that has been issued by a CA (e.g. an operator deployed private CA) and that has the id-kp-cmcRA bit set.

 The following call flow shows how ACME may be integrated into a full BRSKI voucher plus EST enrollment workflow.
 For brevity, it assumes that the EST RA has previously proven ownership of a parent domain and that pledge certificate identifiers are a subdomain of that parent domain.
 The domain ownership exchanges between the RA, ACME and DNS are not shown.
 Similarly, not all BRSKI interactions are shown and only the key protocol flows involving voucher exchange and EST enrollment are shown.